coderanger/rackspace_devex_jobs/polyglot-software-engineer.md

 ### Ideal candidates have:

-* Experience architecting and building an application in the current Windows & .NET ecosystem.
-Candidates with experience deploying such an application to modern clouds are strongly preferred.
-* Bonus points for skills with one or more languages such as .NET, Java, PHP, Python, Ruby, Go Javascript.
+* Experience with multiple programming languages such as PHP, Python, Go, Ruby, Java, .NET.
+* Understanding of RESTful APIs.
+* Prior experience and a willingness to participate in open source projects.
+* Independence and an ability to get things done without direct oversight (our team is almost fully remote).
+* Great communication skills, empathy and patience.
+* A commitment to shipping high quality code and delivering a consistent and excellent customer experience.
-* Experience creating Visual Studio Add-ins
+* Experience with testing.
+* A comprehensive understanding of cloud infrastructure: compute, load balancing, auto scaling, micro-services, redundant storage, CDNs.
 * Exposure to OpenStack and the Rackspace Cloud is hugely advantageous or equivalent (AWS, Azure/Hyper-V)
 * Experience with configuration automation tools such as Ansible, Puppet and/or Chef or similar technologies
 * Ability to handle multiple tasks and prioritize work in order to maintain required productivity levels